The "deaddisk" command

 The deaddisk command, by default, only supports Windows disk/partition images, and Windows partitions mounted to folders.

-You can also define your own customized version of the Generic.Utils.DeadDiskRemapping artifact if the default artifact does not suit your specific analysis requirements, for example simple (non-LVM) Linux systems or non-NTFS disk images.
+You can define your own customized version of the Generic.Utils.DeadDiskRemapping artifact if the default artifact does not suit your specific analysis requirements, for example simple (non-LVM) Linux systems or non-NTFS disk images.
 If you load your custom artifact definition from a folder using the --definitions flag then this will be used by the deaddisk command.
 Note that this approach would only be necessary if you have a strong reason to use the CLI (for example in an automated analysis pipeline) rather than the GUI, since it’s much easier to create and use a custom version of the artifact in the GUI.

 See Dead disk Forensics for more information.